 - Meat Pâté - Pâté is French for "paste," and that's exactly what this is - meat that has been puréed with wine, herbs, salt, and sometimes mushrooms to make a spreadable snack.
 Pâté can be made with beef, pork, seafood, or organ meats like liver.
-Be sure to offer charcuterie knives so guests can spread this delicacy on crackers or bread.
+Be sure to offer charcuterie knives, like this cheese set including cheese fork, so guests can spread this delicacy on crackers or bread.

 - Lardo - You read that right!
 Lardo, as in lard.
 Meat fat.
 Rendered fat, shaved thinly, can add a nice, smooth texture on a crostini or slice of bread.
 Mouth feel?
 How about melt in your mouth feel?
 Don't knock it until you've tried it!